aurelia-v-grid/vGrid/README.md

 ###### "row-on-dblclick"
 Default = undefined, callback when user double click a row, returns row number of the collection you have set in config attribute, not the actual row in grid

+###### "format-handler"
+Default = undefined, callback before edit, after edit and before filter, se bottom of readme for more info

 ---